IPCC report: we need net zero by 2050

 The scientists outline the measures required to achieving these targets, which predictably involve overhauling our economies to break free from our dependence on fossil fuels.

 Population solutions = climate solutions

-Whilst the report does not recommend any specific action on population, there is a key message buried in Chapter 2 of the report which states that “lack of global cooperation, high inequality and/or high population growth that limit the ability to control land use emissions, and rapidly growing resource-intensive consumption are key impediments [to hitting 1.5 degree target].”
+In its 2014, the IPCC's Summary for Policymakers stated "Globally, economic and population growth continued to be the most important drivers of increases in CO2 emissions from fossil fuel combustion."
+Whilst the current report does not recommend any specific action on population, there is a key message buried in Chapter 2 of the report which states that “lack of global cooperation, high inequality and/or high population growth that limit the ability to control land use emissions, and rapidly growing resource-intensive consumption are key impediments [to hitting 1.5 degree target].”

 It also acknowledges that future population projections vary strongly based on what “educational assumptions” are made and states that “An important factor for these differences [in population growth projections] is future female educational attainment, with higher attainment leading to lower fertility rates and therewith decreased population growth up to a level of 1 billion people by 2050.”